sunsetzfrags/HyprlandNvidia-AUR/README.md

 ## Special Thanks

-I'd like to extend my heartfelt thanks to the Hyprland development team for their exceptional work in creating and maintaining this outstanding wlroots-based compositor.
-Their dedication to the open-source community has made this simplified installation possible.
+A huge shout-out to the Hyprland development team and the AUR package maintainer for making this installation possible.
+Your contributions are greatly appreciated!

-A big shout-out also goes to the maintainer of the AUR package "hyprland-nvidia."
-Your efforts in keeping this package up to date for Arch Linux users are invaluable.
-Thanks for streamlining the installation process and making Hyprland accessible to all Arch Linux enthusiasts.

-We deeply appreciate your contributions and hard work!